elliottbolzan/SLogo/DESIGN.md

 - Depending on the implementation, it may be necessary to re-invoke `setTurtleImage(String path)` on the previous path to properly reset the image, but in all likelihood this will not be necessary and will just be handled by the interrupt caused by the Exception.

 #### Back-end External:
+1\. *The user wants to obtain the previous command, but incorrectly enters a badly formatted command instead.*

+- The command will be sent to the `public Command parse(String input)` method, which will attempt to parse the String.
+- Upon realizing the String is incorrectly formatted, the `parse` method will throw a `badInput();` error to the front-end.
+- The front-end will receive the exception and will display the correct exception on the GUI.

+2\. *The user wants to obtain the previous command, and correctly inputs the String command!*

+- The command to obtain the history will be sent to the parser `parse(String input)`, which will correctly return the previous history Command.
+- The front-end will receive this command, and will run `execute()` on this particular command.
+- In the `execute()` method, the back-end will supply the front-end with the correct previous command with `getPreviousCommand(int k)` depending on the integer that the user specified.
+- The `print()` method in the front-end is called in order to notify the user what the previous command was.

 #### Back-end Internal:
+1\. *The user moves the Turtle forward 5, and then forward another 6, but the grid is only 10 lengths long.*

+- The first forward command is sent to the parser `parse(String input)` method, which parses the command and sends it to the front-end.
+- The front-end calls `execute()` on *forward 5** in the back-end.
+-

+2\.

 ### Design Considerations